-(see C.10. e)
+(see 10. e)

-C.12 Backtrack to previous Score bracket
+C.12 Change previous Score bracket

-If there are moved down players: Backtrack to the previous score bracket.
+In case of a heterogeneous group: undo the pairing of the previous score bracket.
 If in this previous score bracket a pairing can be made whereby another set of players of the same size will be moved down to the current one, and this now allows P pairings to be made then this pairing in the previous score bracket will be accepted.